 Individuals who have been part of the peak Australian precast concrete industry body for the past quarter of a century will gather at the Sydney icon to commemorate their achievements.

 For 25 years, National Precast Concrete Association Australia has been a central driving force within the Australian precast concrete industry.
-Past and present members, young and old, will attend the prestigious dinner at the Sydney Opera House 10 November this year.
+Past and present members, old and new, will attend the prestigious dinner at the Sydney Opera House on 10 November this year.

-Roads & Civil Works Magazine talks to Sarah Bachmann, the association’s current Chief Executive Officer, about the history of the organisation and how it has played a crucial role in the development of the Australian precast concrete industry.
+Roads & Civil Works Magazine talks to Sarah Bachmann, the Association’s Chief Executive Officer, about the history of the organisation and how it has played a crucial role in the development of the Australian precast concrete industry.

 Sub-header: Early beginnings

-The organisation evolved out of a New South Wales-based group – the Precast Concrete Manufacturing Association – when it recognised the need to establish a national industry body.
+The organisation evolved out of a New South Wales-based group – the Precast Concrete Manufacturers’ Association – when it recognised the need to establish a national industry body.

-Ivor Jones came on board as the association’s first CEO in December of 1989.
-Mr. Jones was succeeded by Brian Mellor in 1998, who held the role until December 2003, when Ms. Bachmann took over as CEO.
+Ivor Jones came on board as the Association’s first CEO in December of 1989.
+Mr. Jones was succeeded by Brian Mallon in 1998, who held the role until December 2003, when Ms. Bachmann took over as CEO.

 Since its inception, National Precast has been an essential cog in raising the profile of the precast concrete industry and promoting precast products as a viable and cost-effective solution for many civil, construction and infrastructure projects around the country.

-Ms. Bachmann says the use of precast components in civil construction, however, even with an increase in demand for precast concrete solutions, she explains that there have been some big hurdles to overcome these past 25 years.
+Ms. Bachmann says whilst there has been an increase in demand for precast concrete solutions in civil construction, there have been some hurdles to overcome these past 25 years.

-“We’re constantly trying to encourage the construction industry to understand the benefits of using more off-site precast,” she says.
-“In civil construction you see a lot of major projects using a precast yard on site, but that’s not going to fully utilise the benefits of precast components.”
+“We’re constantly trying to encourage the construction industry to understand the benefits of using more precast, which is manufactured off-site in purpose-built factories,” she says.
+“In civil construction you will sometimes see major projects using a precast yard that’s been set up on site, but frankly, that’s not best practice.”

-She explains that the benefits of a controlled factory environment far outweigh and perceived safety and production efficiencies of precasting on site.
+She explains that the benefits of a controlled factory environment far outweigh any production efficiencies of casting on site. .

 “The manufacturing technology is constantly changing, the professionals are professionals for a reason – that’s all they do, they’ve perfected manufacturing practices in so many ways.
-It has benefits in cost-savings, quality and safety too,” she says.
-“It is doing the same thing but with improved practice.”
+It has benefits in cost-savings, risk management, scheduling, quality, durability and safety,” she says.
+“Those improved practices deliver a better end result.”

 National Precast has been at the forefront in promoting the benefits of precast concrete manufacturing to the wider Australian construction sector.
-Part of its success comes down to the collective knowledge and experience it has accumulated and fostered over the years, much of which has been published in the association’s exhaustive handbook on all things precast.
+Part of its success comes down to the collective knowledge and experience it has accumulated and fostered over the years, much of which has been published in the Association’s exhaustive handbook on all things precast, the Precast Concrete Handbook.

-“We have an ongoing challenge to communicate to precasters who are not involved in the organisation that they need to be part of it so they can contribute and be involved with driving the industry.
+“We also have an ongoing challenge to communicate to precasters who are not involved in the organisation that they need to be part of it so they can contribute and be involved with driving the industry.
 Together we can achieve so much more,” states Ms. Bachmann.

-“When standards change, our members are up to speed, but how do we know the other precasters out there are as well?” she asks.
+“When standards change, our members are up to speed and complying.
+We can’t say the same for other precasters who aren’t involved,” she says.
 “We all need to be working together to improve quality, efficiency and the regulations around what we do.”

 Sub-header: A sustainable product